userfrosting/learn/20.going-live/01.hosting/docs.md

 ### Promotions

 DigitalOcean offers a number of discounts and promotions.
-If you are a student, you can get $50 in free credit when you register for the [GitHub student pack](https://education.github.com/pack) (requires a `.edu` email address).
+If you are a student, you can get $100 in free credit (good towards first 60 days) when you register for the [GitHub student pack](https://education.github.com/pack) (requires a `.edu` email address).

-If you don't have a `.edu` address, you can get $10 free credit by using our [referral link](https://m.do.co/c/833058cf3824).
+If you don't have a `.edu` address, DigitalOcean often offers $100 free credit towards your first 30 days by using our [referral link](https://m.do.co/c/833058cf3824).
 This is also a great way to support UserFrosting - if you use this link, _we'll_ also get $25 in credit for our own hosting once you've spent $25.